Tyrn/wei/the-insider-en.typ

 came out with a restructuring plan.

-     The  two  billion loan  would be taken over  by a new company BOAR that would obtain in exchange - at  no cost - one of the largest nickel and other non-ferrous metals deposits in  the Galaxy  where the government had already built an ore enrichment facility.
+     The  two  billion loan  would be taken over  by a new company BOAR that would obtain in exchange---at  no cost---one of the largest nickel and other non-ferrous metals deposits in  the Galaxy  where the government had already built an ore enrichment facility.
 The concern  and all the  other  companies registered  at its  territories would  not have to pay anything  towards the